 Carly Richards works closely with our school nurse.
-If your child has a medical condition, it is very important that you let Carly Richards know so that she and the school nurse can meet with you to set up a Care Plan for the your child's condition.
+If your child has a medical condition, it is very important that you let Carly Richards know so that he and the school nurse can meet with you to set up a health care plan.
 This plan will be shared with your child's class teacher and any other staff who need to know.
-The school nurse will contact you and ask your health questions concerning your child.
-Once the nurse has completed the plan, you will be asked to sign and date the care plan.
-Please read, sign and return to the school immediately.
-You will also receive your own copy of the Care Plan.